 Tragically, K-9 Caela left us too soon after a scorpion sting triggered a pancreatic illness.
 Her memory, however, continues to live on with us and our clients.
 Her joyful spirit and tireless work ethic have left a lasting impact, and she will always be remembered for the positive difference she made in the lives of so many.

-K-9 Reba was a Belgian Malinois, born on May 13, 2010, in Louisiana.
-She was truly a unicorn of her breed, combining an extraordinary level of drive with an incredibly social and loving personality.
+K-9 Reba was a Belgian Malinois that was truly a unicorn of her breed, combining an extraordinary level of drive with an incredibly social and loving personality.
 Reba stood out not only for her work ethic but for her deep compassion.
+It wasn’t uncommon for Reba to sense when someone needed her the most—she would find them, climb into their laps, and offer comfort as they hugged her, releasing deep emotions and finding solace in her presence.
+K-9 Reba’s impact went beyond detection work.
+She served as our PR Manager, taking over from K-9 Dargo, and attended countless public events, expos, and networking meetings.

 She had a litter of 10 puppies, each of which went on to work in law enforcement, detection, or personal protection.
 Among them was our very own K-9 Cash, as well as K-9 Tarzan (retired MCSO, deceased) and K-9 Koki (El Mirage PD, killed in the line of duty).